sunilkumarmohapatra/InstagramJetpackCompose/README.md

 ## Getting Started

-This code is used to create using JetPackCompose .
+Instagram is the most used social media in the world.So  tried the Instagarm UI using new Android Jetpack Compose.
 Please clone and try this.

 ### Video